jfnavarro/st_analysis/README.md

 spot classes (regions).
 To know more about the parameters you can type --help

-NOTE: there is version that uses GPU and NN (supervised_torch.py)
+NOTE: there is version that uses GPU and Neural Networks (supervised_torch.py)

 ### To visualize Spatial Transcriptomics (ST) datasets
 Use the script data_plotter.py to visualize ST data, you can use different thresholds and filters (counts) and different normalization and visualization options.
 The script allows to plot clusters as well as gene sets.
 The script plots one image for each gene given in the --show-genes option (one sub-image for each input dataset).
-You need one or more matrices of counts where the spots ares rows and the genes are columns.
+You need one or more matrices of counts where the spots are rows and the genes are columns.

     data_plotter.py --cutoff 2 --show-genes Actb Apoe --counts data_matrix.tsv --normalization REL